Accessibility Resources

 Heading level hierarchy

-Heading 2, Heading 3, Heading 4, Heading 5, and Heading 6 tags that can be used in a Drupal page.
+Heading 2, Heading 3, Heading 4, Heading 5, and Heading 6 are style tags that can be used in a Drupal page.
 The numbering should reflect a outline-like hierarchy that fits with the content, and with the headings already assigned on the page.
 This is important for accessibility compliance and increases search engine optimization.

 The drop-down menu for Paragraph Format is located in the dropdown that says "Normal" at the top.
 Do not use Heading 1 - it is reserved for the page title.
 If you copy text from other sources that bring over formatting, you may end up with a Heading 1 or Heading 2 in your copied text.
 Using one of the removing formatting options (hover over the icons in the toolbar to see what they do) will remove the heading tags, allowing you to assign the correct tag from this drop down.